pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 In this section you will create four Spark jobs using the CDE UI, the CDE CLI and CDE Interactive Sessions.
 In the process you learn how to use CDE Resources to store files and reuse Python virtual environments, migrate Spark tables to Iceberg tables, and use some of Iceberg's most awaited features including Time Travel, Incremental Queries, Partition and Schema Evolution.

+## Table of Contents

+* Exploring Data Interactively with CDE Sessions
+  * Using Interactive Sessions in the CDE UI
+* Using CDE Resources
+* Creating CDE Spark Jobs in the UI
+  * 1. Set Job Name, Virtual Cluster and Application File
+  * 2. Set Spark Configurations
+  * 3. Set Python Environment
+  * 4. Set Advanced Options
+  * 5. Set Compute Options
+  * 6. Trigger and Monitor the Job
+* Creating Spark Jobs with the CDE CLI
+  * 0. Installing the CDE CLI
+  * 1. CDE Spark Submit via the CDE CLI.
+  * 2. CDE Spark Job via the CDE CLI.
+  * 3. Using Interactive Sessions with the CDE CLI
+* Creating a CDE Spark Job with Apache Iceberg

 ### Exploring Data Interactively with CDE Sessions

 A CDE Session is an interactive short-lived development environment for running Spark commands to help you iterate upon and build your Spark workloads.
-You can launch CDE Sessions in two ways: from the CDE UI and from your termianl with the CLI.
+You can launch CDE Sessions in two ways: from the CDE UI and from your terminal with the CLI.

 ##### Using Interactive Sessions in the CDE UI